Turner powers Dodgers past Rockies 4-2 for 5th straight win

+“I felt bad,” Turner said with a grin.
+“I’m sure it was not a cheap plate of nachos.”

+Bleacher shenanigans aside, there’s nothing cheesy about the sublime way the Los Angeles Dodgers are playing as they begin defense of their championship.

-LOS ANGELES (AP) — Justin Turner homered and drove in two runs, and rookie Zach McKinstry added a late homer in the Los Angeles Dodgers’ fifth consecutive victory, 4-2 over the slumping Colorado Rockies on Wednesday night.
+Turner drove in two runs and rookie Zach McKinstry added a late homer in the Dodgers’ fifth consecutive victory, 4-2 over the slumping Colorado Rockies on Wednesday night.

 Luke Raley got his first career hit in the eighth inning for the major league-leading Dodgers, who have won 10 of 11 while remaining unbeaten in their past 11 games at Dodger Stadium since last Sept.
-23.
+23. Turner hit his third homer of the season in the third, and McKinstry connected leading off the eighth for the third homer of his impressive April.

-C.J.
-Cron slowed his slump with two hits for the Rockies, who lost their fifth straight despite snapping their 26-inning scoreless streak since last Saturday with Trevor Story’s RBI single in the fifth.
-Colorado couldn’t score in the final four innings against Los Angeles’ bullpen.
+Every portion of the Dodgers’ roster is having big moments these days: Although the Rockies snapped their 26-inning scoreless streak and made it a one-run game in the fifth, Colorado couldn’t score in the final four innings against Los Angeles’ bullpen.

 Victor González escaped a jam in the fifth after the Rockies chased Dustin May.
 Corey Knebel (1-0) retired the side on six pitches in the eighth, and Kenley Jansen got three strikeouts for his third save.

-Turner hit his third homer of the season in the third for the defending World Series champions, and McKinstry connected leading off the eighth for the third homer of his impressive April.
+“Watching these guys is fun,” said Jansen, the dominant closer who looks like his vintage self again after an inconsistent 2020.
+“For me, to just have the confidence back and the feeling back, it’s even more fun.
+It’s going to be fun from now to keep playing this season and try to win another championship.”

+C.J.
+Cron slowed his slump with two hits for the Rockies, who lost their fifth straight despite scoring their first run since last Saturday on Trevor Story’s RBI single in the fifth.

 Colorado manager Bud Black was ejected in the third inning for arguing with plate umpire Phil Cuzzi from the dugout after a few close ball-strike calls went against the Rockies early.

-May yielded seven hits for the Dodgers, throwing four scoreless innings and touching 100 mph with his fastball before getting into big trouble in the fifth.
-The 6-foot-6 redhead was sharp early despite pitching on eight days’ rest due to the Dodgers’ stacked rotation and the team’s off days, but he was gone after giving up three singles and a walk in the fifth, along with his first two earned runs of the season.
+Black’s team surged to a fifth-inning rally, but then regressed back to the struggling side that’s 3-9 to start the season.

+“Clearly Buddy was unhappy with a couple of those calls, and it’s hard to see from the side, but you guys saw the video,” Rockies bench coach Mike Redmond said.
+“It looked like those calls were close.
+They weren’t going our way, and Buddy got his point out there and made his point.
+We right now are just in one of those spots where we’re not getting those calls, and then we’re not taking advantage of those opportunities.”

 Jon Gray (1-1) yielded five hits and three runs in a four-inning start for the Rockies after taking a no-hitter into the seventh inning of his last outing.